ncatlab/nlab-content/pages/6/8/0/0/86/content.md

 #Further discussion#

-We had a discussion of some aspects of BV-formalism over at the $n$-Category Caf&#233; at [Frobenius Algebras and the BV Formalism](http://golem.ph.utexas.edu/category/2008/11/frobenius_algebras_and_the_bv.html).
+We had a discussion of some aspects of BV-formalism over at the $n$-Category Caf&eacute; at [Frobenius Algebras and the BV Formalism](http://golem.ph.utexas.edu/category/2008/11/frobenius_algebras_and_the_bv.html).

 [[!redirects BV-theory]]